Team Liquid PH: Season 15

 Team Liquid PH signed former Falcons Esports Head Coach Rodel "Ar Sy" Cruz as the team's newest head coach following longtime coach Harold "Tictac" Reyes transition to the management as one of the team's managers.
 The team built up more success for Season 15, going 12–2 in the regular season, tying that of former grand finalists Aurora Gaming.
 The team would then win in five games over Team Falcons PH in the semis, get swept by defending champions ONIC Philippines in the upper bracket final, and win in six games over a rematch against Team Falcons PH to get their fourth Grand Finals berth since 2020.
 The team would qualify with ONIC Philippines to MSC 2025 and the team would win their third title in the grand finals, defeating ONIC PH in all seven games.
 They now tie Blacklist International with the most MPL Philippines titles in league history.
 Moreover, they are the first team to have won MPL titles in odd-numbered seasons in Season 11, Season 13, and Season 15.

+Team Liquid PH was nominated for "Best Esports Team" at The Game Awards 2025, but did not win.

+After winning their third title in MPL Philippines Season 17 as the first team to go on a three-peat, they qualified for the 2026 MLBB Mid Season Cup in Paris, France as the defending champions.
+However, the team lost two games consecutively that eliminated them early in the group stages, losing to Turkish Champions Aurora Gaming and AMER champions Entity7.
+Their early exit from the tournament became a massive shock to the community.